Mikihail/Python-Mean-Shift-Segmentation/README.md

 Enthought Canopy 1.6.1

 ### Outcome:
-The ultimate objective is to ensure that our mean shift algorithm is able
+The ultimate objective is to ensure that our mean shift algorithm is able to traver